husninazer/arteye/README.md

 # Arteye
 ![alt text](https://github.com/husninazer/arteye/blob/master/ARTEYE%20LOGO.gif "Logo Title Text 1")

 Capture tracks from eye movement and then convert it to an art work by using neural network model - style transfer.

 ## Using the gaze tracking.
 <em>Credits: antoinelame</em>

- ...Install dependancies
+ Install dependancies

- ...Start python example.py
+ Start python example.py

 ## Using the style transfer application
 <em>Credits:DavidCai1993</em>